-Other factors can also contribute to teenage acne, including genetic factors (if either or both parents experienced teenage acne, then you’re more likely to also suffer) and the use of heavy, oily, pore blocking skin care products and makeup may also contribute to congested skin.
-(Always opt for non pore blocking or non comedogenic products).
+Other factors can also contribute to teenage acne, including genetic factors (if either or both parents experienced teenage acne, then you’re more likely to also suffer).
+The use of heavy, oily, pore blocking skincare products and makeup may also contribute to congested skin.
+(Always opt for non pore blocking or non comedogenic products.)

-However, there are some things we can do to help prevent acne.
-For all of us, using the right skin care designed to support acne prone and oily skin types will help to support the skin.
+There are some things we can do to help prevent acne.
+For all of us, using the right skincare designed to support acne prone and oily skin types will help to support the health of the skin.
 Our alkalising skin care products are specifically designed for that purpose.

 Probiotic supplements can be useful for helping to manage teenage acne.
 Probiotics are the good bacteria that reside in our guts, helping to keep our immune system strong and our overall health in good condition.

-Our probiotic gut bacteria (collectively known as our microbiome) can also help to support healthy skin, especially if we’re taking antibiotics to help control our acne (more on those shortly).
+Our probiotic gut bacteria (collectively known as our microbiome) can also help to support healthy skin, especially if we’re taking antibiotics to help control our acne.

 Antibiotics can help to control the skin bacteria that can cause acne, but they can also kill off the beneficial bacteria.
 Taking a probiotic supplement can, therefore, help to top up our levels of these friendly bacteria and help to support the skin.

 But there are times when this isn’t quite enough, and other options may need to be considered that may involve speaking to your pharmacist or GP.
 The best acne treatment for teens will however, depend on your skin and personal circumstances.

 As we mentioned above, antibiotics can be useful in treating teenage acne in both females and males and are available as either oral tablets or as topical creams and ointments.